It’s easy enough to find employees. Workers will flock to your available positions, assuming you offer adequate pay and enviable perks.

 By serving as a mentor to a few choice employees, you can provide one-on-one guidance to swiftly and effectively translate your knowledge, skills, and outlook to your future leaders.

 However, if you are unable to function as a mentor, you certainly need to create a mentorship program within your business.

 Studies on mentoring programs have shown that the mentor-mentee relationship is beneficial, especially for organizations that hope to promote from within.

-Menteess gain appropriate skills and knowledge for advanced positions and they can also acquire cross-training in roles they would otherwise not encounter.
+Mentees gain appropriate skills and knowledge for advanced positions, and they can also acquire cross-training in roles they would otherwise not encounter.